Hyderabadi Street style Egg fried rice

 Street style egg fried rice is different from the one served in restaurants.
-The two major differences I have seen in Street style and Restaurant style are:
+The two major differences I have seen in the Street style and Restaurant style are:

 How to cook the rice perfectly for fried rice?

 If possible after the rice cools, keep it in the refrigerator for at least 30mins or even more.
 The rice grains will get a dry layer on them and each grain easily separates.